Home page

 Features:

-- Comment or non-PHP code doesn't break the algorithm.
+- Comments' content or non-PHP code are ignored and don't break the algorithm.

 - Non-PHP code, multi-line /**/ comments and "Here Document" content remain unchanged.

-- HTML <Script.*> tags are indented as PHP and like if their content was part of the surrounding PHP code.
+- HTML <Script.*> tags' content is indented as PHP and like if it was part of the surrounding PHP code.

-- Support folding (folds don't break the indenting)
+- Support folding (fold markers don't break the indenting)

 - Auto-formatting for comments (using the Vim option formatoptions=qroc).